PassivePicasso/ThunderKit/README.md

 If you need to build a custom setup, ThunderKit has with integrated documentation that will help you understand how the BepInEx template works with a Tear down guide, so that you can start building a setup that works for your environment.

-If you like ThunderKit consider donating through [GitHub Sponsors](https://github.com/sponsors/PassivePicasso)

 ### Initial Setup

 These initial steps are the universal basic setup for any ThunderKit project.